The Almost Nearly Perfect People

 Norway

-- Nothing seemed to have changed much in Norwegian society post Breivik massacre.
+- Nothing seemed to have changed much in Norwegian society post-Breivik massacre.